keithalewis/fms_sqlite/README.md

 ## Usage

+This library does not wrap all of the functions in the sqlite C API, but it does make it convenient to call them and control memory allocation.

+### `sqlite::db`

 Create a new, or open an existing, sqlite database with [`sqlite::db db(file, flags)`](https://www.sqlite.org/c3ref/open.html).
 Use `sqlite::db db("")` to create a temporary in-memory database.